apjv05/LeetCode/Problems/Trees/README.md

     - When to Use: Problems where you need to process the node before its children.
     - Logic: `process(node)` -> `dfs(node->left)` -> `dfs(node->right)`
 - In-order (Left, Root, Right)
-    - When to Use: Especially for Binary Search Trees (BSTs), as it visits nodes in ascending order
+    - When to Use: Especially for Binary Search Trees (BSTs), as it visits nodes in ascending order (sorted)
     - Logic: `dfs(node->left)` -> `process(node)` -> `dfs(node->right)`
 - Post-order (Left, Right, Root)
     - When to Use: Problems where you need results from both children before processing the current node